softwaregroup-bg/ut-portal/README.md

     the default is `${subject}.${object}.get`,
   - `edit` - the name of the method used for modifying a single object, the default is `${subject}.${object}.edit`
-- `fields` - an object, which describes the fields in the `subject.object` table and also fields coming from joined tables.
-Each property in the `fields` object describes one field.
+- `properties` - an object, which describes the fields in the `subject.object` table and also fields coming from joined tables.
+Each property in the `properties` object describes one field.
 The description consists of the following properties:
   - `title` - the text to show for the field in a table header, form label, etc.
   - `filter` - a boolean, that activates the filtering by this field in the